Posts

 Image

 I'm honoured to be included in Vancouver Pride Society's 2023 edition!
-See the article here
+See the magazine here (story starts on page 54).

 Image

-Murder of an Uncommon Man An unexpected call from Riverton, Manitoba in 2007 forced Janet Berg to confront the life and death of her father, Daniel.
-He was found shot dead in a field with a shotgun and the forty-year-old scientist needed to explain why.
+An unexpected call from Riverton, Manitoba in 2007 forced Janet Berg to confront the life and death of her father, Daniel.
+A farmer found him dead in a field with a shotgun and the forty-year-old scientist needed to explain why.
 From her home in Seattle, half a continent away, she sifted through musty boxes and her own memories to piece together what happened to Daniel over his last twelve years of estrangement.
 Poring over scribbled notes and emails, police reports, and her father’s well-worn Bible, she uncovered a life that ended in one of two ways.
 The key to solving his murder lay in two crime scenes with the same suspects and victim.
 As she put the last pieces of the puzzle into place, a call from Riverton confirmed her suspicions: the killer had taken her next victim and a second family was helpless to stop her.
-Janet’s memoir chronicles the life and death of her father, from his youth in 1950s Saskatchewan to unravelling the mystery of his death ten ...
+Janet’s memoir chronicles the life and death of her father, from his youth in 1950s Saskatchewan to unravelling the mystery of his death ten years afterwards.
+The story b...

 Let's talk about solutions